-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-Total first-time, first-year (freshman) men who applied 0 Total first-time, first-year (freshman) women who applied 4015 Total first-time, first-year (freshman) men who were admitted 0 Total first-time, first-year (freshman) women who were admitted 1881 Total full-time, first-time, first-year (freshman) men who enrolled 0 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 631 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who appliedTotal first-time, first-year (freshman) men who were admittedTotal first-time, first-year (freshman) women who were admittedTotal full-time, first-year (freshman) men who enrolledTotal part-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolled
+C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied 4341 C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted 1842 C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled - C1 Total full-time, first-time, first-year (freshman) women who enrolled 651 C1 Total part time, first time, first year (freshman) women who eprelled

+C1 Total part-time, first-time, first-year (freshman) women who enrolled